iiiiFancy/Online-Image-Recognition/README.md

-# SmartBrain
+# Online Image Recognition
-A ReactJS + NodeJS + PostgreSql web project
+A website used third party API to recognize items in image